How does it look De Unie against the 2021/2022 collective labor agreement negotiation result for the plastic, rubber and adhesive industry?

 Our conclusion is that the agreement on the structural wage increase of 4% in the new CLA KRLI is above these averages.

-Given that wages came first in the DigiC survey and the current inflation development makes a wage increase urgent, the vakbondand the employers agreed to first make an agreement about this pay increase.
-Under the current circumstances, we see this as a wise choice.
+Given that wages came first in the DigiC survey and the current inflation trend makes a wage increase urgent, the unions and employers have agreed to first make an agreement about this wage increase.
+We see this as a sensible choice under the current circumstances.